TC-40B Non or Part-year Resident Schedule

 - Complete the rest of form TC-40, beginning with line 25.

 Attach form TC-40B to your Utah return.
 Do not attach a copy of your federal return.
-Keep a copy of form TC-40B and your federal return with your records.
+Keep a copy with your records.

 Note: Column A is for Utah income and adjustments.
 Column B is for total income and adjustments.